 The Weymouth Landing Access Ramp is a small grassy spot bordered by trees.
 It offers a steep concrete access ramp to the Fore River, suitable for canoes, kayaks and other car-top boats.

 Please do not feed the waterfowl!

-Smelt Brook and the Monatiquot River flow together to form the Fore River.
-(This path is located at the confluence of the two streams.)
+The Monatiquot River rises in Braintree, at the confluence of the Farm and Cochato Rivers, within the Braintree Municipal Golf Course.
+It flows northeast for 4.9 miles before merging with Smelt Brook to form the Fore River.
 The Fore River serves as the boundary line between the towns of Weymouth and Braintree.
 It flows for about 3 miles, into Quincy, where it meets Town River, and then flows for another 2 miles into Hingham Bay.
-In ints final few miles, the Fore River is nearly a mile wide in some places.
+In its final few miles, the Fore River is nearly a mile wide in some places.

 Historic Site: No

 Boat Launch: No